GuilinXie/nanoGPT/README.md

 ## Limitation
 The generation result looks roughly like Shakespeare's style, but the sentences and words don't make much sense.
-One problem might be that the dataset is too small, so we can scale up the dataset.
+One problem might be that the dataset is too small.
-Another problem can be that the model was trained on character-level vocabulary, and we may do sub-word level for improvement.
+Another problem can be that the model was just trained on character level and a sub-word level might be better.
-Finally, we can also tune the model's hyperparameters to make a deeper network with more hidden units to increase the expression power.
+Finally, we can also tune the model's hyperparameters to make a deeper network with more hidden units to increase the model's expression power.

 # Reference:
 1. Andrej Karpathy: Let’s build GPT: from scratch, in code, spelled out.  https://www.youtube.com/watch?v=kCc8FmEb1nY&t=878s